|Posted by Kristen Hamilton on November 23, 2012 at 11:30 PM|

 If you're planning on submitting your book to a publisher for print publication, it is absolutely crucial to have it professionally edited.
 Most publishing houses won't take the time to look at a manuscript that is...well, a mess.
 According to Karen Cioffi, editor at 4RV Publishing, "Publishers, agents, editors and reviewers all know the difference between a professionally edited manuscript and one that is not.
 If you were building a house you'd want a solid foundation, right?
 Getting your manuscript professional edited is the same thing - it will provide a solid foundation.
 There are thousands and thousands of writers and very limited publishers; an edited manuscript will help provide the advantage you'll need in today's oversaturated writing arena."

 So, what do editors do?
 It depends.
-Some editors only offer proofreading—they look for spelling errors or incorrect use of punctuation.
+Some editors only offer copyediting—they look for spelling errors or incorrect use of punctuation.
 But other editors (like me!) dive headfirst into your manuscript, noting continuity errors (if a character's hair is brown, then is suddenly blonde on the next page), clarify confusing passages, fixing grammatical errors, improving word choice, etc.

 Bad idea!
 Most authors are so comfortable with their work that they simply overlook the errors.
 Their mind automatically sees what they're trying to describe, even if the words lack the appropriate power.
 When you self-edit your own work, you read it from the perspective of knowing what you meant to write, instead of seeing it exactly the way it was written.